What CSS & PMS Qualifiers Say! Read Now

 Renewable Energy: A Sustainable Solution for Pakistan's Crisis

 Pakistan’s energy crisis has become a persistent challenge, stunting national growth and development.
 With frequent power outages, rising electricity tariffs, and unsustainable reliance on imported fossil fuels, the country is trapped in a vicious cycle.
-Yet, there is a viable solution: renewable energy.
-As environmental concerns and energy demands escalate, Pakistan must turn to solar, wind, hydropower, and biomass to reduce foreign dependence, confront the climate crisis, and chart a sustainable future.
+According to the National Electric Power Regulatory Authority (NEPRA), Pakistan’s power sector suffers transmission and distribution losses of over 17% annually, worsening inefficiencies and deepening the crisis.
+As environmental concerns and energy demands escalate, Pakistan must turn to solar, wind, hydropower, and biomass to reduce foreign dependence and chart a sustainable future.

 Led by Sir Syed Kazim Ali, Cssprepforum helps 70,000+ aspirants monthly with top-tier CSS/PMS content.
 Follow our WhatsApp Channel for solved past papers, expert articles, and free study resources shared by qualifiers and high scorers.